pwning/public-writeup/hitcon2016/pwn100-secret-holder/readme.md

 +--------------------+---+
 ```

- We then write write a fake malloc chunk with next and prev pointing to
+We then write a fake malloc chunk with next and prev pointing to
-`&g_big_secret - 0x10`, and overwrite `g_small_secret`'s malloc chunk, setting
+`&g_big_secret - 0x10`, and overwrite `g_small_secret`'s malloc chunk,
-`prev_inuse` to 0 so that when the chunk is freed via `g_small`, it will
+setting `prev_inuse` to 0 so that when the chunk is freed via `g_small`,
-consolidate backwards, unlinking the fake chunk.
-After `g_small_secret`'s
+it will consolidate backwards, unlinking the fake chunk.
+After
-chunk, we place an additional chunk with `prev_inuse` set to prevent forward
+`g_small_secret`'s chunk, we place an additional chunk with `prev_inuse`
-consolidation.
+set to prevent forward consolidation.

 ```
 +---------+------+